-The ARMC meets regularly, with due notice of issues to be discussed, and record its conclusions, and then report to the full Board as and when necessary.
+The ARMC meets regularly, with due notice of issues to be discussed, and records its conclusions and then reports to the full Board as and when necessary.

-The Chairman of the ARMC engages on a continuous basis with Senior Management, such as the Chief Operating Officer, the Chief Financial Officer, the Head of Internal Audit, and the External Auditors in order to keep abreast of matters affecting the Group.
+The Chairman of the ARMC engages on a continuous basis with Senior Management, such as the Chief Operating Officer, the Chief Financial Officer, the Head of Internal Audit and the External Auditors in order to keep abreast of matters affecting the Group.

-The Chief Financial Officer, Head of Internal Audit, and a representative of the External Auditor shall attend meetings as and when required.
+The Chief Financial Officer, Head of Internal Audit and a representative of the External Auditor shall attend meetings as and when required.